TLA-FLAT/FLAT/docker/add-gsearch-to-flat/README.md

 This mapping is expanded and applied to the records using these scripts in the /app/flat directory inside the container:

-- [do-3-config-cmd-gsearch.sh](flat/scripts/do-3-config-cmd-gsearch.sh): expands the mapping based on the profiles used by the CMD records in `/app/flat/cmd`
+- [do-0-config-cmd-gsearch.sh](flat/scripts/do-0-config-cmd-gsearch.sh): expands the mapping based on the profiles used by the CMD records in `/app/flat/cmd`

-- [do-4-index.sh](flat/scripts/do-4-index.sh): trigger the indexing of the CMD records
+- [do-4-index.sh](flat/scripts/do-3-index.sh): trigger the indexing of the CMD records

+The mapping can also be used to create the required CMD to DublinCore mapping, hence it has to be run before [do-1-fox.sh](../flat/flat/scripts/do-1-fox.sh)).

 Once the indexing is done the Islandora SOLR module has to be further configured by selecting facets as Display fields and Facet fields.